jaredhanson/passport-yahoo-oauth/README.md

         res.redirect('/');
       });

-## Note regarding common "401 Unauthorized" request error

-If you receive this error, it is most likely because you have not yet specified any application "Permissions".
-Once you do so, Yahoo! will generate new credentials for usage, and will then authenticate your requests properly.

 ## Examples

 For a complete, working example, refer to the [login example](https://github.com/jaredhanson/passport-yahoo/tree/master/examples/login).

+## Issues

+If you receive a `401 Unauthorized` error, it is most likely because you have not yet specified any application "Permissions".
+Once you do so, Yahoo! will generate new credentials for usage, and will then authenticate your requests properly.

 ## Tests